cyncly-engineering/docs-ideal-spaces/docs/Datadog/poc.md

 7. Retrieve item list for design/project

 **Indicator 1 - Availability Calculation** = SR1 / TR1 for each major function listed above

-SR1 = Total # of Requests in the Reporting Period with an http response code below 500 TR1 = Total # of Requests in Reporting Period
+SR1 = Total # of Requests in the Reporting Period with an http response code below 500

+TR1 = Total # of Requests in Reporting Period

 **Indicator 2 - Online Calculation** = SR2 / TR2 for synthetic requests to be defined(see section Yearly review)

-SR2 = Total # of Requests in Reporting Period with an http response code below 400 TR2 = Total # of Requests in Reporting Period
+SR2 = Total # of Requests in Reporting Period with an http response code below 400

+TR2 = Total # of Requests in Reporting Period

 **Indicator 3 - Latency** The latency calculation is to be defined(see section Yearly review)

-**Overall Service Availability Calculation** = FOr a given period of time, the Service availability will always be the lowest availability of the three indicators above.
+**Overall Service Availability Calculation** = For a given period of time, the Service availability will always be the lowest availability of the three indicators above.